michielbdejong/snickers/README.md

 sudo docker stop test.com
 ````

-Now install nodejs 0.10 on the host, and run the ploxy with `npm install; node ploxy`,
+Now install nodejs 0.10 on the host, and run the proxy with `npm install; node proxy`,

 Visit https://test.com/ with your browser.
 You will see that the proxy: